bplmaps/lmec-main-site/content/articles/mapping-july-through-history.md

 A popular form from the late 19th century is the bird's-eye view.
 This type of map looks down at an angle from above a landscape, and often focuses on a specific city.
 [This bird's-eye view](https://collections.leventhalmap.org/search/commonwealth:wd376400v) is of Camp Wetmore on Oakland Beach, the camp of the Rhode Island militia July 7-11, 1885.
 Many states maintained militias after the Revolutionary War, and Rhode Island's in particular was used several times to quell labor union strikes.
 ___

+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:z603vr29m/full/,1200/0/default.jpg" caption="Christian Friedrich von der Heiden, [Plan der gegend des Ohio Flusses, wo ohnweit da von am 9 July 1755, zwischen denen Franzofichen u.
+Engl trouppen ein hiziges treffen vorgeffallen, und der Engl Gen. Braddock nebst 1000 geblieben](https://collections.leventhalmap.org/search/commonwealth:z603vr28b) (1760)" class="figure-left" >}}

+Jumping back to the 18th century is a map from earlier conflict, [this beautiful plan](https://collections.leventhalmap.org/search/commonwealth:z603vr28b) of the Battle of the Monongahela on July 9, 1755 reveals the failures of English troops to adapt to the new style of warfare in the New World.
+There were nearly 1000 English casualties, more than two-thirds of the combatants on the English side.
+George Washington served as a civilian aide-de-camp to General Braddock in the battle.